nikhleshtaneja07/hydroconsultant/readme.md

 Hello Team,

-This project is made using php, mysql, bootstrap, jquery, html5, css.
-Please find below the specifications for the project:
+This is a wordpress project:

 Resources Used:

 -xampp/php7.2

--visual studio code
+-wordpress

 Please make sure we have xampp installed on system before running the project.